-5. Federal regulations define as a "pistol" any handgun that has a firing chamber that is "an integral part[] of, or permanently aligned with, the bore[]," in contrast to a "revolver," which is a handgun whose firing chambers are part of a rotating cylinder.
+^{5.} Federal regulations define as a "pistol" any handgun that has a firing chamber that is "an integral part[] of, or permanently aligned with, the bore[]," in contrast to a "revolver," which is a handgun whose firing chambers are part of a rotating cylinder.
 27 C.F.R. § 479.11.
 The vast majority of handguns classified as "pistols" under this definition are semi-automatics.
 However, there are a few types of specialty handguns, such as derringers and single-shot hunting handguns, that are also considered "pistols."
-ATF records indicate that these types of handguns represented less than 20,000 of the total output of pistols in 2008; the rest were semi-automatic pistols.
 In common parlance, "pistol" is often used to refer to all handguns, including revolvers.
 It is more precise, however, to distinguish pistols and revolvers, as the federal regulations do.